Irving Kanarek: Legal tactics

 According to Tate-LaBianca prosecutor Vincent Bugliosi, Kanarek was legendary in Los Angeles courts for his dilatory, obstructionist tactics.
 In his book, Helter Skelter, Bugliosi claimed Kanarek, in a different case, had once objected to a witness identifying himself: Kanarek claimed that the witness's name was hearsay because the witness had first heard it from his mother.

 In the Tate-LaBianca trial, Kanarek objected nine times during opening statements, despite continuous censure by Judge Charles Older.
 During a later objection, he called witness Linda Kasabian insane, and by the third day of the trial, he had objected more than 200 times.
-Bugliosi, also wrote of Kanarek as opposing counsel during the Manson case saying, “The press focused on his bombast and missed his effectiveness.
+Bugliosi, also wrote of Kanarek as opposing counsel during the Manson case saying: "The press focused on his bombast and missed his effectiveness.
 He fought as if he were personally on trial."
 During the course of the trial he was jailed twice by Judge Older for contempt of court.
-In his summation, Bugliosi dubbed Kanarek "the Toscanini of Tedium."
+In his summation, Bugliosi dubbed Kanarek "the Toscanini of Tedium".

 Kanarek believed fiercely in the constitutional right to counsel, and that everyone was entitled to their day in court.
-He said, “I would defend a client who I knew was guilty of horrific crimes.
+He said: "I would defend a client who I knew was guilty of horrific crimes.
 They have to be proved guilty.
-I’ve had cases where people were guilty as hell but they couldn’t prove it.
-And if they can’t prove it, he’s not guilty.
+I've had cases where people were guilty as hell but they couldn't prove it.
+And if they can't prove it, he's not guilty.
 In that case, the person walks free.
-That’s American justice.”
+That's American justice."

 Later life and death

 Throughout his later life, Kanarek lived in Orange County, California.
+He spent his last years at a care facility in Garden Grove, California, and died there on September 2, 2020, at the age of 100.